DINOSAUR FOSSIL SITES IN CHINA

 In December 2008, Chinese scientists said they had discovered the world’s largest dinosaur fossil site in the eastern province of Shandong.
 More than 7,600 fossils had been taken from a 300-meter-long pit over seven months near Zhucheng.
 Known locally as China’s Dinosaur City, Zhucheng has yielded fossils in about 30 sites.

-Many Chinese believe the dinosaur bones come from dragons not dinosaurs.
-Dragons are symbols of good luck and the consumption of pulverized "dragon" bones is believed to make a man strong and bring him good luck and are used as a traditional Chinese medicine for stomach ailments.
-Many good bones have been pulverized into medicines.
+Many Chinese used to believe the dinosaur bones came from dragons not dinosaurs.
+Dragons are symbols of good luck and the consumption of pulverized "dragon" bones was believed to make a man strong and bring him good luck and were used as a traditional Chinese medicine for stomach ailments.
+Many good dinosaur bones have been pulverized into medicines.
 Scientists are trying to convince farmers to turn in their bones to palaeontologists not Chinese medicine traders.